Sagittarius? Here’s your constellation | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

 Bottom line: Look for the constellation Sagittarius on an August or September evening.
-The brightest stars in Sagittarius form a distinctive shape: that of a Teapot.
+The brightest stars in Sagittarius form a distinctive shape of a teapot.

 Taurus?
 Here’s your constellation